haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2024/index.md

 3 24 46 47 48 50 66 76 77 79 80 82 86 87 88 91 93 95 118 119 120
 </pre>

-Using those two files, we can generate the CNS-formatted AIR restraints file with the following command:
+Using those two files, we can generate the CNS-formatted Ambiguous Interaction Restraints (AIRs) file with the following command:

 <a class="prompt prompt-cmd">
 haddock3-restraints active_passive_to_ambig ./restraints/antibody-paratope.act-pass ./restraints/antigen-NMR-epitope.act-pass --segid-one A --segid-two B > ambig-paratope-NMR-epitope.tbl
 </a>

-This generates a file called `ambig-paratope-NMR-epitope.tbl` that contains the AIR restraints.
+This generates a file called `ambig-paratope-NMR-epitope.tbl` that contains the AIRs.

 <a class="prompt prompt-question">
 Inspect the generated file and note how the ambiguous distances are defined.